-Buy Now means users can purchase your work instantly at a fixed price.
+Our most secure selling option, Buy Now, means users can purchase your work instantly at a fixed price.

 Tip: List works with Buy Now and Make Offer.
 These types of listings are 40% more likely to sell than works that only use one listing option.

 With this listing option, make sure buyers have all the information they need to confidently select “Buy Now.”
 This means including complete artwork information—dimensions, artist information, edition numbers, and so on.

 Make Offer gives you the flexibility to negotiate with buyers while still reducing the time it takes to make a sale.
 Price range works can also be opted in to "Make Offer".